 Auto Repossession Overage Balances

-For example, assume your home is worth $100,000 and you owe $120,000 on it.
-Your lender may be willing to settle the debt for only $110,000, but this leaves a gap of $10,000 that you owe.
-You will continue to make payments on this balance even after your home is sold.
+For example, assume you owe $120,000 on property worth $100,000.
+Your lender may be willing to settle the debt for only $110,000, leaving an unpaid balance of $10,000.
+You will continue to make payments on the $10,000 balance even after your home is sold.